kubernetes/website/content/en/docs/setup/production-environment/tools/kubespray.md

 Provision servers with the following [requirements](https://github.com/kubernetes-sigs/kubespray#requirements):

-* **Minimum required version of Kubernetes is v1.22**
+* **Minimum required version of Kubernetes is v1.24**
 * **Ansible v2.11+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**
 * The target servers must have **access to the Internet** in order to pull docker images.
-Otherwise, additional configuration is required See ([Offline Environment](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/offline-environment.md))
+Otherwise, additional configuration is required (See [Offline Environment](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/offline-environment.md))
 * The target servers are configured to allow **IPv4 forwarding**.
 * If using IPv6 for pods and services, the target servers are configured to allow **IPv6 forwarding**.
 * The **firewalls are not managed**, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should disable your firewall.
 * If kubespray is run from non-root user account, correct privilege escalation method should be configured in the target servers.
-Then the `ansible_become` flag or command parameters `--become` or `-b` should be specified.
+Then the `ansible_become` flag or command parameters `--become or -b` should be specified.

 Kubespray provides the following utilities to help provision your environment: